jagill/nerd-smalltalk/src/html/timelineOfLife.md

 Pre-Animal Life
 ---------------

-The _Proterozoic_ Eon comprises of 2.5 BYA to 0.5 BYA, and sets the stage -- through oxygenation and experimentation -- for the complex life in the Cambrian and beyond.
+The _Proterozoic_ Eon extends from 2.5 BYA to 0.5 BYA, and sets the stage -- through oxygenation and experimentation -- for the complex life in the Cambrian and beyond.
 The cyanobacteria (and later eukaryotes) produced oxygen, which is toxic to many bacteria and archaea.
 This caused the first great extinction